open-voice-interoperability/docs-archived/Privacy Guidelines and Capabilities.md

 _Example: The voice technology platform has an interface that allows the user to review all collected and stored data, providing capabilities for the user to review, correct, or securely delete their data._

-4.2 Voice confirmation and playback routines should only include information provided in a related request; if additional information is necessary, explicit prompting and explicit affirmation must occur before confirmation and playback of this information.
+4.2 Voice confirmation and text-to-speech playback routines should only include information provided in a related request; if additional information is necessary, explicit prompting and explicit affirmation must occur before confirmation and playback of this information.

 _Example: A user provides information to a voice assistant to refill a prescription with a reference to a prescription number, the voice assistant application confirms the request but does not playback (TTS) the name or description of the prescription medicine unless explicitly requested to._